Table of Contents[Hide][Show]

 The Natural Entrance Tour is less strenuous but still includes 300 steps, mostly down, and lasts an hour and a quarter and covers a .6-mile route.
-I entered the cave through a man-made entrance next to the original and rode the elevator out.
+I entered the cave through a man-made entrance next to the original cave entrance and rode the elevator out.
 I enjoyed walking down into the cave as the first explorers did.
 It added to the feeling of adventure.

 The Garden of Eden Tour is the least strenuous and recommended for younger children and visitors with health or mobility concerns.
 This tour uses the elevator to enter and leave the cave.
 It includes 150 steps and covers a .3-mile route during the one-hour long tour.

-Getting to Wind Cave National Park
+Where’s Wind Cave National Park

 Wind Cave National Park is located 58 miles south of Rapid City, South Dakota, that has a regional airport with commercial flights.
 The park is 10 miles north of Hot Springs, South Dakota, along U.S. Highway 385 N.

 Wind Cave Visitor Center is open every day except Thanksgiving Day, December 25 and January 1 from 8 a.m. to 4:30 p.m., 8 a.m. to 7 p.m. during the summer season.
 It’s free to enter and contains restrooms and a gift shop.